Accolade76/knowledge-base/tools/vim.md

 ## Opening a PDF

-Add the followin to your .vimrc:
+Add the following to your .vimrc:

 `" functions for file extension '.pdf'. function!
 NFH_pdf(f)